systemslogiq/diagram-conversion/README.md

 - `OUTPUT_PATH`: The path to the directory where the converted images should be saved.
 - `PREFIX`: An optional prefix to filter the image files by (defaults to `*`).

-To start the application, run the following command:
+To start the Node application, run the following command:

 ```bash
 npm start